Caesar3142/tensorCFD/tensorHVAC/README.md

-TensorVLV, part of the TensorCFD project by pttensor.com, accelerates OpenFOAM deployment in industrial applications.
-It provides templates for valve simulation, calculating pressure drop and cavitation.
+TensorHVAC, part of the TensorCFD project by pttensor.com, accelerates OpenFOAM deployment in industrial applications.
+It provides templates for HVAC simulation, calculating temperature, velocity, pressure, and comfort parameters.

-With this development version, Users can copy, replace geometry or boundary conditions, and simulate internal flow, incompressible, steady, phase change for vapor (cavitation), with RAS turbulent models.
+With this development version, Users can copy, replace geometry or boundary conditions, and simulate internal flow, heat transfer, incompressible, steady, with RAS turbulent models.

-Acknowledge “tensorVLV” if using this template folder.
+Acknowledge “tensorHVAC” if using this template folder.

 Note: This development version may have non-optimized setups for accuracy, validity, or computational efficiency.
 Results depend on the case and setup. pttensor.com disclaims responsibility for results.